danielpaez-dev/Leetcode-solutions/README.md

 2. ### 📝 **Break down the problem and brainstorm solutions**

    * Study and analyze the provided examples to fully understand the expected behavior and create additional test cases if needed, including edge cases (e.g., empty inputs, maximum values) to deepen your understanding of the problem.
-   * Sketch a **flowchart** or other diagram type to visualize the input-output flow.
+   * Sketch a **flowchart** or other diagram type to visualize the input-output flow if necessary.
 These are some useful tools you may include for this taks:
      * [Draw.io](https://www.drawio.com/)
      * [Lucidchart](https://www.lucidchart.com/pages/)
      * [Figma](https://www.figma.com)